-A severe typhoon, referred to as the ‘No. 15’ in Japan and 'Marie' in the Western world, claimed the lives of almost 1,153 passengers on board the commercial ferry Toya Maru on September 26, 1954.
+A severe typhoon referred to as the "No. 15" in Japan and "Marie" in the Western world, claimed the lives of an estimated 1,500 passengers on board the commercial ferry Toya Maru on September 26, 1954.
 The event is rendered as the worst civilian shipwreck in the history of Japan.
 The ferry was plying between Hakodate on the Hokkaido Island and Aomori on the Honshu Island.
 An earlier scheduled departure for the ferry had been cancelled, in anticipation of the approach of the typhoon.
 However, the captain decided to get going in the evening, believing the worst part of the storm was over.
 This was a historically grave mistake, and soon after the ill-fated Toya Maru left the dock loaded with passengers it was struck by the strengthening typhoon.
 The ship was then dragged out of the harbor by powerful gusts of winds and strong currents.
 The crew lost complete control over the ship as water entered its interior, and it was tossed and turned in the choppy waters.
 Finally, it sank into the waters of the turbulent sea, killing around 1,153 of the passengers and crew members on board.

-Almost 1,500 passengers, mostly emigrants from China leaving for Keelung in Taiwan from Shanghai on board the Taiping Steamer in the search of a better life, lost their lives on the fateful day of January 27, 1949.
+Almost 1,500 passengers lost their lives on the fateful day of January 27, 1949.
 The passengers were mostly among those fleeing the newly instated Communist Rule in mainland China at the closing of the Chinese Civil War.
 The ship sailed in a hushed manner with its lights switched off during a curfew in order to escape the threat of attack from the Communist forces.
 However, its precautionary measures happened to seal its bad luck.
 Being unable to detect the steamer in the dark waters of the Zhoushan Archipelago, a smaller boat, the Chienyuan Steamer, struck the Taiping steamer, causing enough damage to lead to its sinking and many resultant deaths.

-The early 20th Century tragedy involving the superliner RMS Titanic has inspired writers and movie makers over the decades to create popular books and movies.
+The RMS Titantic is arguably the most famous shipwreck of all time.
 The ship, one of the largest and most luxurious cruisers of its time, set sail on its maiden voyage from Southampton, England to New York City, USA, on April 10, 1912.
 Many believed that the Titanic, built using the best technology of its time, was unsinkable.
 However, nothing is guaranteed in the high seas and, on April 14, the ship struck an iceberg just off the coast of Newfoundland.
-The collision damaged its hull, creating a huge opening which let massive amounts of water into the ship.
-Soon after the crew realized that the ship was going to sink, distress signals were sent out to nearby ships, but none were found near enough to save many of the passengers of the Titanic on time.
+The collision damaged its hull, creating a huge opening that let massive amounts of water into the ship.
+Soon after the crew realized that the ship was going to sink, distress signals were sent out to nearby ships.
+However, no other ships were near enough to save many of the passengers of the Titanic on time.
 Lifeboats were ordered to be released from the ship, allowing women and children on them first.
 However, the number of lifeboats fell short of the total number of passengers on board, and a number of these boats were lowered into the waters before they were filled to their capacity.
 This stranded a large number of passengers and crew members, and these met their ill fortunes still onboard the ship.
-As water started gushing in and filling up the huge ship, it gradually began to sink, carrying 1,514 passengers into the mouth of death.
+As water started gushing in and filling up the huge ship, it gradually began to sink, carrying 1,514 passengers with it.

 One of the worst shipwrecks in world history involved the Le Joola ferry.
 It was carrying over 2,000 passengers from Senegalese ports when it capsized 35 kilometers off the Gambian coast on September 26, 2002.
 With a capacity of only 550 passengers, the ferry was frightfully overloaded.
 It is believed that this overcrowding, along with the poor maintenance of the ferry, were responsible for its sinking, although the exact reasons for the disaster remain unknown.
 1,863 souls lost their lives in this event.